wesf90/wp-wf-sections/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to create admin-manageable content sections across your site.
-You simply add the small code (php or shortcode) where you would like the

-section to appear, then edit it in the admin panel.
+You simply add the small code (php or shortcode) where you would like the section to appear, then edit it in the admin panel.
 Extremely easy to use, and allows an unlimited number of sections to be created.

 == Description ==

 This plugin allows you to create admin-manageable content sections across your site.
-You simply add the small code (php or shortcode) where you would like the

-section to appear, then edit it in the admin panel.
+You simply add the small code (php or shortcode) where you would like the section to appear, then edit it in the admin panel.
 Extremely easy to use, and allows an unlimited number of sections to be created.

+Feel free to help develop this plugin at: https://github.com/wesf90/wp-wf-sections

 ##How to Use##